 Form 8834, Qualified Plug-in Electric and Electric Vehicle Credit

 Use Form 8834 to claim the qualified plug-in electric vehicle credit and any qualified electric vehicle passive activity credits allowed for the current tax year.

 Form 8839, Qualified Adoption Expenses

-Use Form 8839 to figure the amount of your adoption credit and any employer-provided adoption benefits you can exclude from your income.
+Use this form to figure the amount of your adoption credit and any employer-provided adoption benefits you can exclude from your income.